dpaniukov/dpaniukov.github.io/_posts/2016-07-14-three-level-analysis-with-fsl-and-ants-2.md

 wf.connect(subjinfo, 'task_id', contrastgen_l2, 'task_id')
 {% endhighlight %}

-Here we will use `MultipleRegressDesign` instead of `L2Model` recommended in Nipype examples to generate subject and condition specific level 2 model design files, because `MultipleRegressDesign` can handle more than one EV according to its name... ((c) Captain Obvious)
+Here we will use `MultipleRegressDesign` instead of `L2Model` recommended in Nipype examples to generate subject and condition-specific level 2 model design files because `MultipleRegressDesign` can handle more than one EV according to its name... ((c) Captain Obvious)

 {% highlight python %}
 level2model = pe.Node(interface=fsl.MultipleRegressDesign(),